Rubber Molding Guide: Types, Design & Industrial Applications

 What is Rubber Molding?

 Rubber molding is a manufacturing process that transforms uncured raw rubber material into a functional product by injecting, compressing, or transferring the rubber into a robust metal mold.
-Injection, compression, and transfer molding have benefits, shortcomings, and ideal applications.

 Aluminum and steel molds are the industry standard for rubber molding.
 Once the raw rubber enters the mold, heat is applied to cure the rubber in a process called vulcanization.
 The resistance to high temperatures makes steel and aluminum particularly useful in this process step.